Plate wort chiller

 The SWEP E8LASH plate chiller is extremely effective for rapid cooling of hot wort.
-Compared to a conventional heat exchanger, it has narrower channels and is asymmetric.
+Compared to a conventional heat exchanger, E8LASH has narrower channels and is asymmetric.
 Therefore, it has much greater efficiency (but also greater pressure losses).
 When chilling the wort, small flow rates are used therefore, pressure losses are not an obstacle.
-The table demonstrates the efficiency of the asymmetric exchanger SWEP E8LASH compared to the classic design (e.g. SWEP E8TH).
+The table demonstrates the efficiency of the asymmetric exchanger SWEP E8LASH compared to the classic design (e.g. SWEP E8TH or exchanger from a different manufacturer).
 Performance is shown for flows of 200 l/h on both circuits (wort 90 °C, cold water 2 °C):

 |Conventional exchanger||Asymmetric narrow|

 These coolers have small pressure losses and can therefore be used without a pump (by gravity).
 However, pump pressure is desirable for cleaning.
 This chiller is made of stainless steel AISI 316 with copper brazing.